 Earning rates of Chase Sapphire Reserve and Amex Platinum

-    Let’s say you receive your welcome bonus.
-Now you need a card that can help you to notch up quickly your transferable
+Let’s say you’ve availed of the welcome offer.
+Now you need a card that can help you to notch up quickly your transferable points.

-    points.
 Both cards can do that for you but in different ways.
-It depends if you currently own any kind of Chase or Amex

-    card.
-If you do, how the bonus categories on your other cards will overlap with the Chase Sapphire Reserve or Amex
+It depends if you currently own any kind of Chase or Amex card.
+If you do, how the bonus categories on your other cards will overlap with the Chase Sapphire Reserve or Amex Platinum?

-    Platinum?

 These are the bonus categories for the two cards:

 |1X||Any other purchase||Any other purchase|